 Why Do I Love the Daily Chart?

 Novice traders always ask what time frame is the best to trade.
 Most platforms support different time frames from 1min to monthly.
 Even some of them support exotic time frames like 10min or 2hrs.
-I have already published an article about the time frame that I follow here.
-I recommend you to read it carefully.
-In this article I am explaining more about my favorite time frames.
 My goal is to convince you to stop using the short time frames like 1min, 5min, and even 15min and 1hr, because it will result in nothing but loss.

 I love the daily time frame for some important reasons: